UncleGrumpy/Moonlight_8266/README.md

 - For extended battery life use 80 MHz for the CPU Frequency.
 - Recommended formatting is (FS: 192KB / OTA: ~406KB).
 FS should be at least 160KB.
 - IwIP variant: "v2 Higher Bandwidth"
 - Flash Mode: `qio`, if your module supports it.
-This will speed up reading the web pages from LitteFS.
+This will speed up reading the web pages from LittleFS.
 Otherwise `dio`.

 ## Wiring Chart (ESP-01) for Moon Lamp